citrix/workspace-environment-management-sdk/docs/wem-posh-modules/configuration-infrastructure-service.md

 ---
 ## Type Commandlets.GetWemInfrastructureServiceConfiguration

-Gets the current infrastructure service configuration.
+Get the current infrastructure service configuration.

  The Get-WemInfrastructureServiceConfiguration cmdlet gets the current infrastructure service configuration from the local or remote infrastructure server machine.
 Remote machines can be either in the same domain, or can be in a multi-forest domain environment.